Emirate of Dubai

 The Emirate of Dubai (Note: إمارة دبيّ) is one of the seven emirates of the United Arab Emirates.
 It is the most populous emirate of the UAE.
 The capital of the emirate is the eponymous city, Dubai.

 Governance

 Dubai is governed as an absolute monarchy by the Al Maktoum family, who have ruled since 1833.
 It operates within the federal structure of the UAE, with the Ruler of Dubai also serving as the Vice President and Prime Minister of the UAE.

 Geography

-The city of Dubai is located on the coast of the Persian Gulf, while the Emirate stretches inland and is bordered to the south by the emirate of Abu Dhabi, to the northeast by the emirate of Sharjah, to the southeast by the country of Oman, to the east by the emirate of Ajman, and to the north by the emirate of Ras Al Khaimah.
+The city of Dubai is located on the coast of the Persian Gulf, while the Emirate stretches inland and is bordered to the south by the emirate of Abu Dhabi and to the northeast by the emirate of Sharjah.
+The emirate also includes the exclave Hatta further east in the Hajar Mountains.
+Hatta borders Oman to the east and the south, the Ajman exclave of Masfout to the west, and the emirate of Ras Al Khaimah to the north.